-Quality of school health improved through raising awareness among 7,500 pupils on good sanitation and hygiene practices, and providing children with psychosocial assistance and screening for visual and hearing difficulties and musculoskeletal abnormalities WHO supported three training courses for the school health screening teams Salaheldin, Theeqar and Suleimaniyah.
+Quality of school health improved through raising awareness among 7,500 pupils on good sanitation and hygiene practices, and providing children with psychosocial assistance and screening for visual and hearing difficulties and musculoskeletal abnormalities Through close coordination between the central committee at MoH and MoE fedral and Kurdistan region and the local committees at DoH and DoE inthethree selected governorates, WHO supported 6 training courses for the school health screening teams (doctors and teachers) in Salaheldin, Theeqar and Suleimaniyah.
 The total number of doctors and teachers trained were (53 doctors and 125 teachers) from DoH and DoE.